cirosantilli/python-utils/readme.md

-My simple python scripts.
+My simple python scripts and cheats.

-I may have more python code in other repos, which are organized in a more project wise manner.
+Larger projects may be put into a repo of their own.

-There is lots of crap here since at least half of this repo is a sandbox.
+A lot of stuff in this repo is a sandbox, so don't count on its quality blindly.

-For scripts which I think may be worth your while, please check the [Featured][] section.
+I have listed stuff that may be worth your while in the [Featured][] section.

-Since I don't expect others to install all the scrips in this folder, I will try to give installation procedures on a file-by-file basis for scrips that have dependencies, instead of a setup.py file.

 # featured